 On April 23, 2024, the FTC, by a 3-2 vote, announced a Final Rule that has the effect of invalidating post-employment noncompetes on a nation-wide basis for the vast majority of workers.
 The term worker includes employees, independent contractors, volunteers, interns, and externs.
 The Rule reflects the Commission’s determination that it is an unfair method of competition, and therefore a violation of Section 5 of the FTC Act, for businesses to enter into or seek to enforce certain noncompetes with workers.
 As touted by the FTC, the Fina Rule “will ensure Americans have the freedom to pursue a new job, start a new business, or bring a new idea to market.”
-Absent a successful legal challenge, the Rule becomes effective 120 days after its publication in the Federal Register (on or around August 21, 2024).
+Absent a successful legal challenge, the Rule becomes effective 120 days after its publication in the Federal Register (on September 4, 2024).

 Summary of Final Rule